markaspot/mark-a-spot/profiles/markaspot/themes/mas/less/README.txt

 may contain a few enhancements, feel free to edit this file as you see fit.

-The following files are relatively blank (they may contain some code for the inital sub-theme), but this is where you will actually spend most of your time specifying specific styling for your sites configuration.
+The following files are relatively blank (they may contain some code for the initial sub-theme), but this is where you will actually spend most of your time specifying specific styling for your sites configuration.
 ```
 ./less/header.less